will-hill/AI_Decomposed/README.md

 # AI Decomposed
-Building AI from scratch, in Python, calling CUDA C++
+Building AI from scratch, in Python

 ### Python CNN ...from scratch
 AI & Convolutional Neural Network with a visual, Python implementation